 Since Feb.
 11, vaccines have been available at select chain pharmacies and independent pharmacy networks nationwide under a federal program.
 The independent pharmacy networks include Good Neighbor and Health Mart pharmacies.
 Check your pharmacy’s website to find out if vaccine is available.
 Vaccines provided through this federal public-private partnership goes directly to the partner pharmacies and is not part of Alabama’s allocation of vaccines.

-Activated CVS pharmacies are now allowing patients to walk in to schedule a vaccine appointment.
+Activated CVS pharmacies allow patients to walk in to schedule a vaccine appointment.
 Eligible Alabamians also can go to the CVS website COVID-19 vaccine page, click on Alabama to locate stores with available appointments, then schedule a vaccine, possibly as soon as one hour later.
 Staff will help walk-ins find an available appointment if none are available at that time.
-Publix also is now offering walk-in scheduling and scheduling vaccine appointments online.
-Seventy-six Walgreens pharmacies joined the program in late March.
+Select CVS stores began administering the vaccine to 12- to 15-year-olds May 13.
+Publix also offers walk-in scheduling and scheduling vaccine appointments online.
+Seventy-six Walgreens pharmacies joined the program in late March and when the Pfizer vaccine was approved for those 12 and older began offering the vaccine for all allowed ages.
 Eligible Alabamians can check vaccine availability at a Walgreens near you.
 The website will prompt you to sign in to or create a Walgreens pharmacy account.
-On March 31, 32 Winn-Dixie locations began offering vaccines in Alabama.
-Some 121 Walmart pharmacies in Alabama have about 200 doses available per store weekly by appointment only.
-Walmart, which is administering all three available vaccines, is also offering mass vaccine clinics in select counties.
+In late March, Winn-Dixie locations began offering vaccines in Alabama.
+Some 121 Walmart pharmacies in Alabama are administering all three available vaccines and offering mass vaccine clinics in select counties.

 See the Federal Pharmacy Tab on the state’s vaccine dashboard to find a pharmacy in the federal program near you